Medialogy2024/.github/profile/README.md

 This is a space where we can share projects across groups and learn from each other.

-What this will be is ever evolving and every member will be a owner of the group.
+What this space is will be ever evolving and every member will be a owner of the group.

 Don't hesitate to write me with any questions and suggestions!